marcelczubak/flight-data-project-g1/README.md

 WEEK 3
 - implementation of a 'drag table' function - by clicking d or a, one can see previous and next entries in the data
-- Implmementation of different screens
+- implmementation of different screens and menu navigation
--
+- implemented a 'filter mode' to filter and display screens based on certain criteria (e.g. origin = "LAX")